 Credits

 One credit corresponds to a standard of 30 hours of learning activities and one year of study has at least 60 credits.
+A credit is the standard used within the European Credits Transfer System (ECTS).
+This international system was set up to facilitate student mobility within the European Higher Education Area.

 Learn more